Saki1028/clonebot_Workshop/README.md

 You will also need the ESP32Servo library Sketch-->Include Library-->Type esp32 Servo and install it.

+And the Dynamixel XL330 Arduino Library Sketch-->Include Library--> Add .ZIP Library and select Dynamixel XL330 Arduino Library.ZIP that we downloaded earlier

 10. In `wifi_info.h', set it to "WiFi Option 2: Set up your own Wi-Fi network access point with SSID and password" by commenting out the first option.

 11. Upload the code onto the board, connect to its network (SSID and password are in "wifi_info.h"), and visit the IP address that it spits out in the Serial monitor.
 It should show you live video feed, as well as a button display!
 Try turning the LED on and off.